-- Each parent of a child within the compulsory attendance age shall be responsible for such child's school attendance as required by Florida Statute 1003.24. - Whenever a child of compulsory attendance age is absent without the permission of the person in charge of the school, the parent of the child shall report and explain the cause of such absence to the proper person at each school, as provided in Florida Statute 1003.21. - Notes or telephone calls from parent(s)/ guardian(s) are required either before or after an absence.
+- Each parent of a child within the compulsory attendance age shall be responsible for such child's school attendance as required by Section 1003.24, FS. - Whenever a child of compulsory attendance age is absent without the permission of the person in charge of the school, the parent of the child shall report and explain the cause of such absence to the proper person at each school, as provided in Section 1003.21, FS. - Notes or telephone calls from parent(s)/ guardian(s) are required either before or after an absence.
 It is the responsibility of the student to make up work missed because of absences.
-Students receiving out-of-school suspension must be assigned schoolwork that will cover content and skills taught during the duration of the suspension. - The Superintendent may delegate the enforcement of compulsory school attendance and child welfare to attendance personnel as provided in Florida Statute 1001.53.
+Students receiving out-of-school suspension must be assigned schoolwork that shall cover content and skills taught during the duration of the suspension. - Superintendent may delegate the enforcement of compulsory school attendance and child welfare to attendance personnel as provided in Section 1001.53, FS.